Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Resolution Tests

 \section{Resolution Tests}

 The resolution dependence of the cosmic web statistics at high-$z$ is analysed in the following.
+The resolution or smoothing scale $\Delta x=L_{\text{box}}/N_{\text{lin}}$ can be thought of as a lens through which the cosmic web is observed, and a priori we do not expect its statistics to be invariant under changes of $\Delta x$, in the same way that the cosmic variance $\sigma^2$ and skewness $S_3$ depend on $\Delta x$.
+Since the cosmic web is close to being fractal on intermediate scales \citep{Gaite_2019}, there is some similarity to studying the resolution dependence of fractal characteristics for measured fractal-like morphologies such as contact interfaces or nanowires \citep{Swingler_2010, Liu_2018}.

 We run the NEXUS+ algorithm on the CDM and cFDM simulations of various DM resolutions $N=256^3$, $512^3$, and $1024^3$ (also used in the main text) and assess to what extent the morphological components depend (statistically averaged, not on a per-component basis) on the resolution scale $L_{\text{box}}/N_{\text{lin}}$.
-There is some similarity to studying the resolution dependence of fractal characteristics for measured fractal-like morphologies such as contact interfaces or nanowires \citep{Swingler_2010, Liu_2018}.
 Note that the resolution studies of \cite{Cautun_2014} are slightly different in that they use the same simulation snapshots (from MS and MS-II), paint the matter density onto a regular grid of different resolutions and juxtapose the NEXUS+ statistics thereof.
 Especially for $N$-body simulations, the difference between the two approaches is small.
-However, since the resolution scale $\Delta x=L_{\text{box}}/N_{\text{lin}}$ is a natural scale that follows directly from the simulation specifications, we feel that our resolution study approach is more ab initio.\\
+However, since the resolution scale $\Delta x$ is a natural scale that follows directly from the simulation specifications, we feel that our resolution study approach is more ab initio.\\